Sneha-Sabu/STSAPP/README.md

 16. After the cluster has been created, click on the **'Database Access'** section as displayed in the image below to create a new Database user for your cluster and remember the password for this user.
 While entering the details, also assign **'Atlas admin'** role to the user:
 ![Image15](https://github.com/UoA-CS5942/team_charlie_2020/blob/master/static/images/deployment15.jpg?raw=true)

-17. Now click on the **'Network Access'** section to configure network access from everywhere including your Microsoft Azure deployed website.
-Click on the **'IP Whitelist'** section and add an IP address entry with the value **'0.0.0.0/0'** to allow access from all network connections as displayed in the screenshot below:
+17. In order to allow the deployed application to interact with the MongoDB Atlas cluster, go to the **'Properties'** section of your deployed application on Microsoft Azure and copy all the outbound IP addresses.
+Now on the MongoDB Atlas account click on the **'Network Access'** section to configure network access from the outbound IP addresses of the deployed application.
+Click on the **'IP Whitelist'** section and add each outbound IP address entry one after the other to allow access from all the outbound IP addresses of the deployed application as displayed in the screenshot below:
 ![Image16](https://github.com/UoA-CS5942/team_charlie_2020/blob/master/static/images/deployment16.jpg?raw=true)

 18. Now that you have created a cluster, database user and configured the network access of your cluster, you can click on the **'Connect'** button as displayed in the image below and then click on **'Connect your application'** to copy the connection details to your MongoDB cluster which will be required to connect your deployed Azure site with your MongoDB Atlas cluster: